 Cats use their noses for communication.
 Sometimes this is a kiss, and on other occasions, it’s a more sedate greeting.
 Either way, cats can tell a great deal about each other by rubbing noses.
 This will tell another feline where their companion has been, and what mood they are in.
 It is essentially the same as when dogs sniff each other’s behinds.

-This behavior may be dubbed a kiss for two reasons, Firstly, it’s simple humanization of animal behaviors.
+This behavior may be dubbed a kiss for two reasons, It’s a simple humanization of animal behaviors.
 If we see a cat rubbing noses, we assume it’s an ‘Eskimo Kiss’.
 In addition, though, kittens often nose at their mothers.
 This is because cats are born wholly blind.
 Until their eyes open, they rely exclusively on their noses to make sense of the world.
 This could mean that a kitten nudges their mother with their nose to show love.
 Alternatively, they may just be looking for food and warmth.

 If your cat rubs their nose against you or butts heads with you, it’s fair to assume that it’s an act of affection.
 However, resist the urge to do the same.
 Your cat may not understand why you are suddenly placing your face so close to theirs.
-This, in turn, could lead your pet becoming frightened and intimidated.
+This, in turn, could lead to your pet becoming frightened and intimidated.

 How Else Do Cats Kiss You?